-The Culinary Team on the Steamboat NATCHEZ and Riverboat CITY of NEW ORLEANS have a diverse background in food preparation and presentation.
+The Culinary Team on the Steamboat NATCHEZ has a diverse background in food preparation and presentation.

-Let us introduce you to our lead food service professsionals and intriguing individuals.
+Let us introduce you to two of our foodservice professionals and intriguing individuals.

-Byron feels very fortunate for getting a job placement on the Steamboat NATCHEZ .
-He has risen from cook, to Kitchen Supervisor, and in August 2016 to Sous Chef.
-The crew are happy to have him, as he has brought a warm personality and a multitude of skills with him.
+Byron feels very fortunate for getting a job placement on the Steamboat NATCHEZ.
+He has risen from a cook to Kitchen Supervisor, and in August 2016 to Sous Chef.
+The crew is happy to have him, as he has brought a warm personality and a multitude of skills with him.

 Let’s hear from Byron:

-Ingredient you must have in your pantry: Garlic Powder/granulated is a must for me.
-I use it in dressings, marinades, batters and just about every little thing I do.
+The ingredient you must have in your pantry: Garlic Powder/granulated is a must for me.
+I use it in dressings, marinades, batters, and just about every little thing I do.
 I'd say I have been known to cause a few garlic breaths out there...

 Favorite dish: As a food professional it's hard to pinpoint one dish, but just gimme that crawfish bisque in traditional style with stuffed crawfish head, plenty of tails, and river claws.
 Have to add sides of Mac n' Cheese, potato salad, and some sweet peas.

 Food Philosophy: It is simple - Eat real food.
 Ditch the perfection and find the joy.
 I believe every ingredient should be used in moderation, seasoned, and prepared with love.
 I feel as a Sous Chef these techniques leave little room for error.
 Treat the Food like you would like it to treat you.